 For example, in an operation called a full colectomy, a surgeon removes the entire large intestine and creates an internal pouch to hold waste.
 This can leave scar tissue in your pelvic area.
-A better choice, if you need to have surgery and want to have children, is a partial colectomy, with a pouch on the outside.
+If you need to have surgery and want to have children, your doctor may suggest a partial colectomy, with a pouch on the outside.
 It won't affect your chances of getting pregnant.
 After you've had children, a surgeon can remove the rest of your large intestine and make a pouch on the inside.

 How Can I Raise My Chances of a Healthy Pregnancy?